 - When he wakes up from sleeping, take him to his designated potty spot.

-- Come inside and allow puppy to eat and drink water from their eating spot.
+- Come inside and allow puppy to eat (during the day) and drink water from their eating spot.

 - Out for a potty break again within a few minutes.

-- Play time and then back in the crate for a nap.
+- Play time, potty again, and then back in the crate for a nap.

 A note about crate training: Limit the time your puppy spends in the crate.
-A crate used properly is a good thing in the very beginning ensuring your puppy know he has a special place of safety and comfort of his own.
+A crate used properly is a good thing in the very beginning ensuring your puppy know he has a special place of safety and comfort of his own (like his/her own bedroom).
 Crates are a transition time only, and should never be abused.
 Limit the puppy’s time in the crate: it is not the puppy’s home.
 Lots of love and attention during transition and training are essential.
 Over time, the crate can be put away and you can transition to a large space in your home, and then the entire home, or whatever you allow.
 Some owners choose to keep a crate around and leave it open so the puppy/dog can go in and out as they please to provide a den like comfort.
+I suggest the later.